jdh2021/ibd-dog-solo/README.md

 #### Medications

 1. Click the pill icon under the header to access Medications.
 2. Add a medication by clicking the purple plus button above the Medications table.
-Enter a name, dosage, frequency, and start date.
+Enter a name, dosage, frequency, and optional start date.
 Click `SUBMIT` when done.
 Medications are active by default when added.
 3. Mark a medication inactive by deselecting the checkbox under the Active column.
 The date the medication was marked inactive is generated in the End column if a start date was provided.
 4. Delete a medication by clicking the trash icon.
 A prompt will ask for confirmation prior to deleting.
 5. Active medications appear on the Medications page as well as on the Home page.